-The RRS is of the cost sharing multiple-employer Defined Benefit variety.
-The RRS has two participating employers - the City of Richmond and the Richmond Behavioral Health Authority - covering all full-time, permanent employees, with the exception of those elected officials and persons eligible for membership in the Judicial Retirement System and the Virginia Retirement System.
-A majority of the employees of the School Board participate in the Virginia Retirement System (VRS), which offers both agent and cost sharing multipleemployer retirement plan options to Virginia localities and acts as a common investment and administrative agent for certain political subdivisions in the Commonwealth of Virginia.
+The RRS is a single-employer Defined Benefit Plan.
+The RRS has one participating employer, the City of Richmond, including its component unit Richmond Behavioral Health Authority.
+The plan covers all full-time permanent employees, with the exception of those elected officials and persons eligible for membership in the Judicial Retirement System and the Virginia Retirement System.
+A majority of the employees of the School Board participate in the Virginia Retirement System (VRS), which offers both agent and cost sharing multiple-employer retirement plan options to Virginia localities and acts as a common investment and administrative agent for certain political subdivisions in the Commonwealth of Virginia.
 Members are vested after five years of creditable service or at their normal retirement age (age 65 for general employees; age 60 for public safety employees).
 The plan is contributory for employees.